 That’s the kind of impression a younger person could get if they don’t know the real story.
 Besides the fact some white artists were used to popularize songs by black artists in the ’50’s, this type of thinking might be attributed to the popularity of “Twist & Shout”.

-The song was written by Phil Medley and Bert Russell, and was first recorded in 1961 by the Top Notes.
+There is a misconception that The Isley Brothers originated the song.
+It was written by professional songwriters Phil Medley and Bert Russell, and was first recorded in 1961 by the Top Notes.
 It was not a hit.
-The Isley Brothers recorded it in 1962 in an R&B/Pop style and it hit #17 on the Billboard singles chart.
+The Isley Brothers covered it in 1962 in an R&B/Pop style and it hit #17 on the Billboard singles chart.

 After having hits in England with songs they’d written, “Love Me Do” and “Please Please Me”, The Beatles recorded their first album, Please Please Me.
 They had four songs completed, and then on February 11th, 1963 they recorded another ten songs they needed to fill out the album, and they did it in just 13-hours!
 Six of the fourteen songs were ones they didn’t write (cover songs), including “Twist And Shout”.

-The Beatles version of “Twist And Shout” is an all-out rocker that adds muscle and excitement to the song.
+The Beatles’ version of “Twist And Shout” is an all-out rocker that adds muscle and excitement to the song.
 Some may prefer the R&B/Pop style of the Isley Brothers, and that’s okay.
-In fact, like The Beatles and The Stones, you can like both of them.
+In fact, like The Beatles and The Stones, we can like both of them.

 The Beatles only released self-written songs as singles, and never intended to have “Twist And Shout” as a single.
 However, the record company that had the rights to the Please Please Me album in the U.S., Tollie, saw how popular The Beatles became in 1964, and chose to release “Twist And Shout”.
 It was a major hit (#2, held out of #1 by “Can’t Buy Me Love”).